 There are lots of options once you get to Port Alsworth.
 From there you can do wildlife viewing, backcountry hiking, kayaking, camping, and visit Dick Proenneke’s cabin.

-In addition, some of the lodging options in Port Alsworth, like the Farm Lodge, also offers a variety of fishing, hunting, kayaking, bear viewing packages.
+In addition, some of the lodging options in Port Alsworth, like the Farm Lodge, also offer a variety of fishing, hunting, kayaking, and bear-viewing packages.

 Or you can do it more independently Windsong Wilderness Retreat rents a private cabin on the opposite shore of Upper Twin Lake.
 Several licensed commercial outfitters rent backpacking, kayaking, and other outdoor equipment and/or specialize in guiding day-long and overnight trips to the Twin Lakes area.